dion2910/Data-Science-Project_Python/README.md

 - Social Support
 - Healthy life expectancy at birth

-Singapore should focus on these 3 variables in order to maximise the happiness of the country and if the Singapore governemnt would want to compare our performance against other countries, Random Forest regression should be used.
+Singapore should focus on these 3 variables in order to maximise the happiness of the country and the Singapore government could consider using Random Forest Regression to compare our performance against other countries.

 ## Key learning points
 - Cleaning and preparing dataset
 - Applied relavent EDA that helped us in finding useful variables
 - Learnt new regression models (K-fold, Random Forest Regression and Ridge Regression) and how they improve accuracy of prediction
-- Determine which models would give us the best results
+- Determine which models would give us the best results with use of bar graph

 ## References
 1. https://happiness-report.s3.amazonaws.com/2023/WHR+23_Statistical_Appendix.pdf